What is Singularity

 - On-Demand Processes.
 These are manually run processes that will be deployed and ready to run but Singularity will not automatically run them.
 Users can start them through an API call or using the Singularity Web UI, which allows them to pass command line parameters on-demand.

 The Mesos master determines how many resources are offered to each framework and the framework scheduler selects which of the offered resources to use to run the required tasks.
-Mesos slaves do not directly run the tasks but delegate the running to the appropriate executor that has knowledge about the nature of the allocated task and the special handling that might be required.
+Mesos agents do not directly run the tasks but delegate the running to the appropriate executor that has knowledge about the nature of the allocated task and the special handling that might be required.

 As depicted in the figure, Singularity implements the two basic framework components as well as a few more to solve common complex / tedious problems such as task cleanup and log tailing / archiving without requiring developers to implement it for each task they want to run: